-Table 1.
-1 officiations of the (tiget Defin Dusin (the after a test of the and test of the, 2000) SUBSURF.
-ACE FORMA TIONS SURFACE FORMATIONS (OUTCROPS) Formation Youngest Oldest Formation Youngest Oldest Known Age Known Age Known Age Known Age Benin Recent Oligocene Benin Plio/Pleistocene Oligocene Achada D (Focene Ogwashi-Asaba Miocene Eocene Agoada Recent Focenc Ameki Eocene Eocene Alerta Delegene Imo Shale Late Eocene Paleocene Akata Recent Paleocene Into State able 1: Formations of the Niger Delt a Basin (Modified after Oboh-Ikuenobe et al., 2005) -------------------------------------- ------------------------- -----------------------------
+SUBSURFACE FORMATIONS SURFACE FORMATIONS (OUTCROPS) Formation Youngest Oldest Formation Youngest Oldest Known Age Known Age Known Age Known Age Benin Recent Oligocene Benin Plio/Pleistocene Oligocene Agbada Recent Eocene Ogwashi-Asaba Miocene Eocene Ameki Eocene Eocene Akata Recent Paleocene Imo Shale Late Eocene Paleocene

+Table 1: Formations of the Niger Delta Basin (Modified after Oboh-Ikuenobe et a l. , 2005 -- ---------------------------- ------------------- ----------------- -------------------- ------------------

 An estimated maximum thickness of the Akata Formation is in the range of 600 m to probably greater than 6000 m in the northern part of the delta where the formation has been drilled through into the Cretaceous (Weber and Daukoru, 1975; Avbovbo, 1978; Durugbo and Uzodimma, 2013).
 The age of the Akata Formation ranges from Paleocene in the proximal parts of the delta to Recent in the distal offshore.
 The Agbada Formation consists of cyclic coarsening-upward regressive sequences composed of shales, siltstones, and sandstones units of delta front and lower delta plain deposits (Weber, 1971).
-The Agbada Formation has been described as paralic (cyclic) lithofacies sequence of marine and fluvial deposits consisting of alternation of sand/sandstone shale/mudstone units (Bankole et al., 2014).
+The Agbada Formation has been described as paralic (cyclic) lithofacies sequence of marine and fluvial deposits consisting of alternation sand/sandstone of shale/mudstone units (Bankole et al., 2014).
 The thickness of the Agbada Formation is highly variable (from 300 m up to about 4500 m).
 The oldest deposits of the Agbada Formation are of Eocene age in the north and are presently being deposited in the near shore shelf domain.
 The Benin Formation consists of a succession of massive, poorly indurated sandstones, thin shales, coals, and gravels of continental to upper delta plain origin.
 The Benin Formation first occurs in Oligocene times in the northern delta sector (Reijers et al., 1996).
 The Benin Formation is up to 2,000 m thick in the central onshore part of the delta and thins towards the delta margins (Bustin, 1988).
-The Benin, Agbada and Akata lithostratigraphic units classifed as frequently referred to formations, as 'facies'has been proposed to elevated to group level (Reijers, 2011).
+The Benin, Agbada and Akata lithostratigraphic units classifed as formations, frequently referred to as 'facies' has been proposed to elevated to group level (Reijers, 2011).
 The lithofacies equivalent of these subsurface formations on the surface are: the Imo, Ameki, Ogwashi-Asaba and Benin formations (Table 1).
 The Imo Formation is composed of grey sandy shale, siltstone and sandstone with lenses of coal, bituminous sand and limestone in some places.
-The Sandstone member of the Imo Formation consists of Umuna and Igbakwu the Ebenebe. sandstone members (Okeke and Umeji, The Ameki Formation is 2016). predominantly alternating shale, sandy shale, clayey sandstone, and fine-grained fossiliferous sandstone with thin limestone bands (Arua, 1986; Oboh-Ikuenobe et al., 2005).
-The age of the formation has been considered to be Eocene (Reyment, 1965; It overlies the Ima Adegoke, 1969).
-Formation unconformably (Nwajide, 1980).
-Formation Ogwashi-Asaba The overlies conformably the Ameki Formation.
+The Sandstone member of the Imo Formation consists of the Ebenebe, Umuna and Igbakwu sandstone members (Okeke and Umeji, 2016).
+The Ameki Formation is predominantly alternating shale, sandy shale, clayey sandstone, and fine-grained fossiliferous sandstone with thin limestone bands (Arua, 1986; Oboh-Ikuenobe et al., 2005).
+The age of the formation has been considered to be Eocene (Reyment, 1965; Adegoke, 1969).
+It overlies the Imo Formation unconformably (Nwajide, 1980).
+Ogwashi-Asaba Formation The conformably overlies Ameki the Formation.
 The Ogwashi-Asaba Formation is composed of alternating cross bedded sandstones, carbonaceous black shales, lignite seams and coal.
-Reyment (1965) suggested that Ogwashi-Asaba Formation is of Oligocene to Miocene age, However, palynological study by Jan du Che'ne et al. (1978) revealed Middle Eocene age for the basal part.
+Reyment (1965) suggested that Ogwashi-Asaba Formation is of Oligocene to Miocene age.
+However, palynological study by Jan du Che[^]ne et al. (1978) revealed Middle Eocene age for the basal part.
 The Ameki Formation and the Ogwashi-Asaba Formation are correlative with the subsurface Agbada Formation.
 Exposures of Ogwashi Formation are only along stream channels and quarries (Okeke and Umeji, 2016).